6 American companies defining responsible manufacturing

 Studies indicate that more American consumers want responsibly produced goods and that they want to work for socially responsible companies.
 The businesses that will reap the true benefits of this trend are the ones who build sustainability processes that show a commitment to the cause.

-And despite trends for small manufacturers often leading the way on this, it’s absolutely critical to see how the big players are adopting responsible practices.
+And despite trends for manufacturers often leading the way on this, it’s absolutely critical to see how the big players are adopting responsible practices.
 Because in some ways, that’s how we know that this mindset is going to stick.

 These six American manufacturers have gone above and beyond to show that their dedication to sustainability is real and lasting.
 Each have their own tailored approach and there’s a lot makers can learn from their approaches if not from the methods themselves.